cdown/chrisdown.name/windows.md

 - Cinebench multi-core, to validate things are faster, although if you're getting thermal throttling it might show it's slower when it wouldn't be in the real world.
-- Prime95 blend for 20-30 mins or so.
+- Prime95 in-place large FFTs for 20-30 mins or so.
+Small FFTs produces voltage overshoots which are not really real-world, so you might get hangs there.

 Throughout these, I'd suggest monitoring the voltage under load and idle, and also checking if there were corrected L0 WHEA errors.
 You can see this at the